 Fertility-related Choices: A Decision Aid for Younger Women with Early Breast Cancer is a free booklet for young women who have recently been diagnosed with early breast cancer.
 This booklet contains information about cancer treatment, how it can affect fertility, and fertility options to consider.
 There are also some worksheets to help you think about these issues.
 You can order a print copy, or download it here.

-Some chemotherapy and hormonal therapies can reduce the level of oestrogen produced in the ovaries, causing your periods to stop temporarily or can bring about permanent early menopause.
+Some chemotherapy and hormon-blocking therapies can reduce the level of oestrogen produced in the ovaries, causing your periods to stop temporarily or can bring about permanent early menopause.
 This generally depends on your age and the medications you are given, but if you have not yet reached menopause, you should discuss this with your doctor before treatment.
 Early menopause can bring with it uncomfortable side effects, such as hot flushes or vaginal dryness.
 Talk to your doctor about ways to manage these side effects.

 Clinical trials for young women

-To see what clinical trials are being run for young women diagnosed with breast cancer, visit the Australian Cancer Trials website.
+To see what clinical trials are currently available for young women diagnosed with breast cancer, visit the Australian Cancer Trials website.

-- If you have been diagnosed with breast cancer, you can sign up to our My Journey online tool, its a free resource for newly diagnosed women.
+- If you have been diagnosed with breast cancer, you can sign up to our My Journey online tool, a free resource for women and men with breast cancer.
 The tool provides up-to-date, reliable information tailored to your changing needs and circumstances at all stages of your breast cancer journey.

 - Fertility-related Choices: A Decision Aid for Younger Women with Early Breast Cancer provides information on breast cancer and fertility.
 Download or order a copy from our booklets and fact sheets page, or call 1800 500 258 and we will post you a free copy.

 - Join BCNA's Online Network to connect and share with other women in a similar situation.